 Running with the Bulls on the Polymesh ITN wrapped up in September 2021, and users have been able to collect ITN rewards since Polymesh Mainnet launch.

-Instructions on how to view your place in the leaderboard and claim your corresponding points can be found here.
-Note that to claim potential POLYX rewards, users will be required to complete Polymesh mainnet onboarding
+Instructions on how to view your place in the leaderboard and claim your corresponding points can be found in the Polymesh Community & Support Note that to claim potential POLYX rewards, users will be required to complete Polymesh mainnet onboarding.

 The incentivized testnet may be over now, but you can still use the Polymesh testnet to experiment and test features and functionality without financial consequence.